 - Bonds issued by Greek non-financial corporations (NFCs) have largely followed the developments in other euro-area corporate bonds (Chart 48).
 In 2023, Greek NFCs' bond issuance activity was low, reaching in total €600mn, in line with their low refinancing needs.
-In 2024, to date, Greek companies have issued new bonds for a total amount of €780mn. - Yields of GCBs remained broadly unchanged in the period under review in line with yields on euroarea lower-rated corporate bonds (see Table 7.3).
+In 2024, to date, Greek companies have issued new bonds for a total amount of €780mn. - Yields of GCBs declined in the period under review more than yields on euro-area lower-rated corporate bonds (see Table 7.3).